srvaroa/repocket/README.md

 [Pocket](https://getpocket.com).
 Because, you know, The Cloud is not a reliable storage.
 Also, grep.

+Repocket has some basic operations:

-Repocket will retrieve the list of starred links, download a plain text copy of the link, and store it in disk.
+* `dump`: to retrieve the list of starred links, download a plain text copy of the link, and store it in disk.
 It works in Linux, might work in OSX (untested) and will very likely not in Windows (although it should be trivial to fix.)
+* `list`: to retrieve the list of favourited articles (title, url)

+Coming:
+* `next`: to dump the contents of the newest article in your list

 Dependencies
 ------------